-The proposal introduces several interventions to the existing regulatory and contractual framework regarding data reuse and sharing both in the B2B and B2G contexts.
-First, in terms of B2B data use, the DA proposal provides data access rules for the users (and to third parties at the request of the users) of IoT products or related services (Chapter II, jointly with Chapter X as an enabler).
+The DA introduces several interventions to the existing regulatory and contractual framework regarding data reuse and sharing both in the B2B and B2G contexts.
+First, in terms of B2B data use, the DA provides data access rules for the users (and to third parties at the request of the users) of IoT products or related services (Chapter II).
 Second, Chapter III is aimed at constituting a lex generalis for data sharing obligations to be laid down in the future.
 There is a direct - although implicit - connection with data spaces, for which more specific (and especially, concerning mobility, sector-specific) data sharing obligations could be laid down in the future.
-Third, the proposal harmonises the rules to prevent the exploitation of contractual imbalances between businesses by mainstreaming the principle of fairness in B2B commercial data transactions, although only to the benefit of SMEs, which significantly reduces the scope of application (Chapter IV), facilitate switching between data processing services (Chapter VI) and enhance interoperability (Chapter VIII).
-In the B2G context, the DA proposal in Chapter V provides for the making available of data held by private entities to public sector bodies in exceptional
+Third, the Act harmonises the rules to prevent the exploitation of contractual imbalances between businesses by mainstreaming the principle of fairness in B2B commercial data transactions, although only to the benefit of SMEs, which significantly reduces the scope of application (Chapter IV), facilitate switching between data processing services (Chapter VI) and enhance interoperability (Chapter VIII).
+In the B2G context, the DA in Chapter V provides for the making available of data held by private entities, focusing on non-personal data, to public sector bodies in exceptional situations.
+As seen, these interventions come in varying scales and scope and interacts with numerous legislative instruments.